The woman sitting behind me on the train kept saying into her phone, “He was obsessed with talking about my vagina. Is that weird?”

 After the talk people would sort of bump into me and whisper, “I agree with everything you said,” but then disappear before I could turn and say thank you.

 We left.
-In the cab Claudia said, “Now WHAT was THAT all about?
+In the cab my wife said, “Now WHAT was THAT all about?
 Her kids had to go to school with kids in the projects?”

 But here I am a few days later and I’m still thinking about the professor who made the joke, “Well James was successful so clearly college benefited him.”